tueimage/8dm50-machine-learning/README.md

 ## Lectures and assignments

 **IMPORTANT: The course is lightly restructured from the 2021 edition.
 However, the materials (lectrue slides and practical work assignments) will largely be unchanged.
+Links to the updated materials will be added to the table below as the course progresses.
 If you want a sneak peek, the materials from the 2021 edition of the course are available [here](legacy/2021).

 ### Lectures